eclipse-tractusx/sldt-semantic-models/.github/actions/model-validation/Readme.md

 #######################################################################
 -->
 # Note on updating ESMF SDK
 The action uses the [ESMF SDK](https://github.com/eclipse-esmf/esmf-sdk).
-In case of an update you need to change the variable ``bamm_version`` to the required version of the ESMF SDK in the file [action.yml](action.yml).
+In case of an update you need to change the variable ``samm_version`` to the required version of the ESMF SDK in the file [action.yml](action.yml).